BitcoinQnA/Bitcoiner.Guide/fork.md

 # Conclusion

-Contributing to open-source projects like Bitcoiner.Guide can seem intimidating, especially for beginners.
+Contributing to Open Source projects like Bitcoiner.Guide can seem intimidating, especially for beginners.
 However, this comprehensive guide provides all the necessary steps and tools you'll need to confidently fork a project, make changes, and submit a pull request.

-Remember, open-source contribution is not just about coding; it's about collaboration, learning, sharing, and improving.
+Remember, Open Source contribution is not just about coding; it's about collaboration, learning, sharing, and improving.
 So don't be deterred if things don't go perfectly the first time.
 With practice, you'll become more comfortable with the process.
 Every contribution, no matter how small, is valuable.

+#### About the writer
+Hi, I'm Bitlevi!
+I crystallise what I learn on my journey to sovereignty by writing about Bitcoin and FOSS tools.
+Feel free to message me on [Twitter](https://twitter.com/Bit_levi) or visit my [website](https://www.bitlevi.com/).
+If you enjoyed this guide and would like to donate, here is my [PayNym](https://paynym.is/+shinyfrost520)!